Please click on a faculty member's name for more information.

 Ed.D., Educational Leadership, University of North Florida

 B.S., Theology, The Way College of Biblical Research, Rome City, Indiana

 Phone: (904) 620-3823

 Office: Building 14D, Room 2021

-Ms. Holland has taught public speaking classes for over 25 years at public colleges and universities in Indiana, Oklahoma, and Florida.
+Dr. Holland has taught public speaking classes for over 25 years at public colleges and universities in Indiana, Oklahoma, and Florida.
 She has taught Communication Studies classes at UNF since 2001.
 Her research interests include service learning, instructional design, and communicating leadership.
 She is the institutional representative for the Florida Office of Women in Higher Education (FLOWHE).
-Currently she is completing her dissertation as part of the Doctor of Education in Educational Leadership program at UNF.

 Instructor: Communication Studies